 How do you tap a cask?

-This is something that we are going to cover in a separate video because although it is not as complicated as people fear it does take a little explaining.
-Alternatively please email us through the contact page and we will be happy to send you a the best practise for tapping a cask.
+This is something that we are going to cover in a separate video.
+It is not as complicated as people fear, although it does take a little explaining.
+Alternatively, please email us through the contact page and we will be happy to guide you through it.

-If you have any other questions about cask beer, how to serve it or if you not sure if it works for you then drop us a line either by email or call us on 01964 612201 and one of our team will be happy to help.
+If you have any other questions about cask beer, please drop us a line by email or call us on 01964 612201; one of our team will be more than happy to help.